 Run effectively by adjusting your goal to the time of the day!

 Are you expecting the same benefits by running the same distance in the morning and at night?
 In fact, the effects and best running styles are different depending on the time of the day.
-Mr. Ryo Iketani, Shiseido Running Club coach gives advice on running techniques, and model Ms. Kazuho Ishii is here to follow his tips!
+Mr. Ryo Iketani, Shiseido Running Club coach gives advice on running techniques, and model Ms. Kazuho Ishida is here to follow his tips!

 Shiseido Running Club Running Coach, Ryo Iketani: Born in Tottori in 1990.
 Graduated from National Institute of Fitness and Sports in Kanoya.
 Participated in the Japan Championship in Athletics.
 Joined Shiseido in 2016 as a running coach of Shiseido Running Club.

 Running techniques from Mr. Iketani: What to bear in mind?